 Putting your child's Exam worry to bed

-With the SA1s approaching, your child may, understandably, be stressed.
+While revising for exams, your child may, understandably, be stressed.

 As a parent, you can help your young one understand that progressive revision is key to academic excellence — sacrificing several hours of sleep for non-stop studying will not help him or her remember more points.
 Hence, it’s not a good idea to let your child burn the midnight oil, as this is likely to work against him or her — affecting his or her memory recall and concentration the following day and hampering his or her learning capacity when revising for exams.